 On the Selawik Refuge and elsewhere, warming permafrost threatens many aspects of the human and natural environment.
 Permafrost (ground that stays frozen year-round) on the refuge is only 1-2°F below freezing, which means it does not take much climate warming for the permafrost to begin to thaw.
 Temperatures at the Selawik refuge are projected to rise as much as 10°F by 2080, bringing the average annual temperature from below the freezing point (about 22°F) to just above the freezing point (about 32°F), spelling the end of permafrost.
 Lakes are already shrinking or disappearing as a result of a longer warm season and thawing permafrost in their beds.
 Saltwater from nearby brackish estuaries could intrude into freshwater system in low-lying refuge areas if the underground “ice dams” that currently separate the two thaw and degrade.
 Millions of waterfowl and shorebirds and a wide variety of fish and aquatic life that depend on the waters and wetlands of the refuge are vulnerable to these changes.

-In 2004 a large chunk of earth collapsed along the upper Selawik River as a result of permafrost failure, spewing mud and silt into the water and pushing the river against its far bank.
+In 2004 a large chunk of earth collapsed along the upper Selawik River as a result of permafrost failure, spewing mud and silt into the water and pushing the river against its far bank (see picture at the top of this page).
 Gooey sediment from the collapse turned the clear upper Selawik River into an opaque, turbid stream.
 Several years later this “thaw slump,” the largest of its kind in Alaska, continues to erode, depositing fine silt into the river.
 Important spawning grounds for sheefish and whitefish are located downstream of the slump.
 Several studies supported by the refuge are underway to examine the effects of the slump on sheefish survival, deposition of sediment, water quality, river erosion, and slump progression.
 An unusual geologic feature, the slump has attracted the attention of university researchers and others interested in investigating its causes and effects.Watch our video about the Selawik River thaw slump.

 Observations by Alaska Native elders confirm many of the same changes documented by scientists, particularly in patterns of wind, temperature, ice, and currents in northern Alaska, which have reduced hunters’ access to marine mammals.
 Fall storms have become more destructive to the coastline, accelerating erosion.
 Precipitation patterns have changed with little snow in fall and early winter.
 Bird migrations are early, unfamiliar insects appear in summer, and willows are growing taller and denser.
 The Iñupiat of Kotzebue have observed increased variability and unpredictability in weather since the 1970s.
 In roadless northwest Alaska, environmental conditions critically influence hunters’ ability to travel and access migratory animal resources.
 Unfamiliar new patterns of wind, weather, ice, snow, and other factors impede local residents’ ability to move about safely and to harvest, process, and store wild foods effectively.